TerribleBrad/Wind-of-Kine/README.md

 ## Optional ENB

 Streamlined Skyrim doesn't come with an ENB, but you can add one.
-I tested out Glazed ENB: https://www.nexusmods.com/skyrimspecialedition/mods/53316?tab=description and got around 30-40 fps outdoors.
+I tested out [Glazed ENB](https://www.nexusmods.com/skyrimspecialedition/mods/53316?tab=description) and got around 30-40 fps outdoors.
 Obviously the game is going to look a lot better with an ENB, but you will sacrifice performance(unless you've got a beefy computer).

 ## Updating